Decision could spell deportation for these 250,000 immigrants

 El Salvador relies on money from immigrants.

+Officials in the Central American country painted the Trump administration's announcement Monday as a victory, with President Salvador Sánchez Cerén taking to Twitter to praise what he described as the "extension" of TPS until September 2019.

-Ending TPS for Salvadorans could be a big blow to El Salvador's economy.
+But ending TPS for Salvadorans could be a big blow to El Salvador's economy.

 Remittances, the money immigrants send home, make up more than 17% of El Salvador's GDP.